New Zealand to Continue Sailing Ban under Level 3

 The Royal New Zealand Yacht Squadron has also announced that J-class regattas will be merged with the Superyacht events when the 36th America’s Cup eventually takes place in March 2021.

-No J-class racing will now be held, but individual J-class yachts can still compete in the planned superyacht events.
+No J-class racing will now be held, but individual J-class yachts can still compete in the planned Superyacht events.

-The new policy will allow the time taken from their final port en route to New Zealand to be counted as part of the 14-day quarantine period, subject to the prior approval of their voyage plan by health and customs authorities.
+A new tweaked entry policy will allow the time taken from their final port en route to New Zealand to be counted as part of the 14-day quarantine period, subject to the prior approval of their voyage plan by health and customs authorities.

 If the voyage takes less than 14 days, then the balance must be taken under approved isolation in New Zealand.